Best of Central Asia Tour – Spring

 We will start the day’s sightseeing at the Monument of Courage, which remembers the victims of the earthquake.
 We will then walk to Independence Square, a symbol of freedom for Uzbekistan’s citizens, who declared their independence when the Soviet Union collapsed in 1991.
 At Amir Timur Square you will see the statue of the great conqueror.
 Next, we drive to Chorsu Bazaar, Tashkent’s green-domed market, with its acres of spices, fresh produce, and traditional crafts.
 We will also visit the Old City to find the Khast Imom complex, which houses the historic holy Quran of Caliph Osman.
 Today’s city tour will end with the Museum of Applied Arts, an ornate, rainbow-colored building that was previously the official residence of the Russian Ambassador.

-After early dinner, transfer to the train station to catch the modern high-speed train to Bukhara (6:45 PM – 10:35 PM).
-Transfer to the hotel in the old town and check in.
+After early dinner, transfer to the train station to catch the modern high-speed train to Bukhara (7:20 pm – 11:40 pm).
+Transfer to the hotel within walking distance of the old town and check in.

 Bukhara in Uzbekistan